kittrz9/sorta-engine/README.md

 Where all the game states should be defined.
 So far only has one defined.

 ### res/ directory
 Where the resources for the game should be.
-For now it only has a place holder image used for the player.
+For now it only has a place holder image used for the player and the default shader.

-### shaders/ directory
+### res/shaders/ directory
 Where the shaders should be.
 Right now only has one vertex and fragment shader.

 ---